dlbeswick/cards-mp/README.md

 * Instructions for each game should be included.
 * Should have an easy way to keep scores.
 * Better error recovering in general is needed.
+* No use of STUN/TURN servers, so play on the same network only for now.

 # Credits